 Implementing the Support Point SAT

-With the completed collision detection infrastructure from the previous project, the only modification required is to append the new functionality to the RigidRectangle class.
+With the collision detection infrastructure from the previous project completed, the only modification required is to append the new functionality to the RigidRectangle class.
 Recall that the source code file rigid_rectangle_collision.js was created for the implementation of rectangle collision.

 In the src/engine/rigid_shapes folder, edit rigid_rectangle_collision.js to define local variables.
 These are required for temporary storage during computations, they are statically allocated and reused to avoid the cost of repeated dynamic allocation during each invocation.